Private education in Canada: Secondary education

 During the formation of Canada there were two opposing regions, the French Lower Canada (FLC) and the British Upper Canada (BUC).
 Within these regions, two types of schooling systems emerged: the French Catholic system (developed from the French Lower Canada) and the English Protestant system (developed from the British Upper Canada).
 The FLC schooling system promoted the integration of the French language, culture and Catholicism.
 They limited advanced education to the clergy and those training for a profession, however most of the schools were funded by the church.
 On the other hand, the BUC schooling system promoted that they were not affiliated to any specific religion.
-However, after analyzing the curriculum and values embedded within this system, it is clear that they were tied to Christianity.
-However, a key feature of the BUC schooling system was the implementation of tuition.
-Tuition limited school attendance to the wealthy, which could be argued to be the basis of private school tuition in Canada.

 Upper Canada College (UCC) is one of the best known private secondary schools in Canada.
-This is because the school has managed to continue educating Canada's social and economic elite, due to rising tuition costs.
 Private secondary schools are separate entities from the public education system in the sense that their funding is often based on tuition and private donors.
 Tuition rates vary by school region and can fluctuate year to year.
 Tuition ranges from $31,000- $62,000.
 Thus, making UCC one of the most expensive yet prestigious private schools in Canada.